Derived categories and rationality of conic bundles: Preliminaries

 If $E$ in $\cat{T}$ is an exceptional object, the triangulated category generated by $E$ (that is, the smallest full triangulated subcategory of $\cat{T}$ containing $E$) is equivalent to the derived category of a point, seen as a smooth projective variety.
 The equivalence $\Db(pt) \to \langle E \rangle \subset \cat{T}$ is indeed given by sending $\ko_{pt}$ to $E$.
 Given an exceptional collection $(E_1,\ldots,E_l)$ in the derived category $\Db(X)$ of a smooth projective variety, there is a semiorthogonal decomposition \cite{bondal-orlov}

-where $\cat{A}$ is the full triangulated subcategory whose objects are all the $A$ satisfying $\Hom(E_i,A)=0$ for all $i=1,\ldots,l,$ and we denote by $E_i$ the category generated by $E_i$.
+where $\cat{A}$ is the full triangulated subcategory whose objects are all the $A$ satisfying $\Hom(E_i,A)=0$ for all $i=1,\ldots,l,$.
 We say that the exceptional sequence is \it full \rm if the category $\cat{A}$ is trivial.

 There are many examples of smooth projective varieties admitting a full exceptional sequence.
 For example the sequence $(\ko(i), \ldots, \ko(i+n))$ is full exceptional in $\Db(\PP^n)$ for all $i$ integer \cite{beilinson}.
-If $X$ is an even-dimensional smooth quadric hypersurface in $\PP^n$ and $\Sigma$ the spinor bundle, the sequence $(\Sigma(i),\ko(i+1),\ldots,\ko(i+n))$ is full exceptional in $\Db(X)$ and a similar sequence (with two spinor bundles) exists for odd-dimensional smooth quadric hypersurfaces \cite{kapranovquadric}.
+If $X$ is an odd-dimensional smooth quadric hypersurface in $\PP^n$ and $\Sigma$ the spinor bundle, the sequence $(\Sigma(i),\ko(i+1),\ldots,\ko(i+n))$ is full exceptional in $\Db(X)$ and a similar sequence (with two spinor bundles) exists for even-dimensional smooth quadric hypersurfaces \cite{kapranovquadric}.

 \begin{proposition}[\cite{orlovprojbund}] Let $X$ be a smooth projective variety and $F$ a locally free sheaf of rank $r+1$ over it.
 Let $p: \PP(F) \to X$ be the associated projective bundle.
 The functor $p^*:\Db(X) \to \Db(\PP(F))$ is fully faithful and for all integer $i$ we have the semiorthogonal decomposition: